 - Persistent connection, synchronous, correlated by connection id.

-- Non persistent synchronous connection, Enduro/X makes TCP call to target server for each XATMI request.
+- Non-persistent synchronous connection, Enduro/X makes TCP call to the target server for each XATMI request.

-- Non persistent synchronous, Enduro/X receives requests from network - each request new connection.
+- Non-persistent synchronous, Enduro/X receives requests from the network - each request is a new connection.

 - Timeout handling.